Environmental impact of industrial emissions and regulations to reduce global pollution

 International commitments and court rulings

-These resolutions strengthen the pressure on industries and governments, promoting a legal framework that guarantees compliance with climate and environmental goals.
+These resolutions strengthen pressure on industries and governments, promoting a legal framework that guarantees compliance with climate and environmental goals.